Links

 Data Store is a place where you can create variables to store data and flexibly use it anywhere.
 These variables can be accessed via accessors.
 The variables can also receive data via interactions within a specific scope.
 There are three levels of data in the Data Store:

 App Data: Data is stored at the app level.
-All the data nodes, elements, or pages in the app can access it or send an interaction to it.
+All the elements, or pages in the app can access it or send an interaction to it.

 Page Data: Data is stored at the page level.
 Only the elements on the same page can access or send an interaction to it.